Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Data Construction

-The data statistics of InstructEx are summarized in Table~\ref{tab:datasets}.
-To support evaluation across different downstream tasks within a unified framework, we construct a multi-stage training corpus with controlled linguistic balance and data quality.
-Notably, to overcome the limited vocabulary in existing 3D facial capture datasets, we strategically incorporate high-quality synthetic data for 3D facial animation generation, ensuring robust generalization in open-domain scenarios.
+The data statistics of the full training corpus used by Ex-Omni are summarized in Table~\ref{tab:datasets}.
+Overall, the training data consist of an external ASR corpus together with our proposed InstructS2SF-1200K.

-In Stage I, approximately 1,000K ASR samples are primarily sampled from the Emilia corpus with a balanced Chinese–English ratio of approximately 1:1.
-In addition, we incorporate the train-clean-100, train-clean-360, and train-other-500 subsets from LibriSpeech \citep{DBLP:conf/icassp/PanayotovCPK15}, as well as training data from WenetSpeech \citep{DBLP:conf/icassp/ZhangLGSYXXBCZW22} with confidence scores higher than 0.95.
+In Stage I, about 720K ASR samples are primarily sampled from the Emilia corpus.
+We further incorporate the train-clean-100, train-clean-360, and train-other-500 subsets of LibriSpeech \cite{DBLP:conf/icassp/PanayotovCPK15}, together with WenetSpeech \cite{DBLP:conf/icassp/ZhangLGSYXXBCZW22} training data whose confidence scores exceed 0.95.

-In Stage II, approximately 2.17 million text samples from Emilia \citep{emilia, emilialarge}, evenly split between English and Chinese (about 1:1), are converted into speech using CosyVoice 2 \citep{DBLP:journals/corr/abs-2412-10117} with a single, unified speaker identity.
-To explicitly control speaker variability, a fixed reference utterance is adopted for each language.
-The English reference text is ``This is a reference voice from OpenAI that is used for generating training data.'', and its Chinese counterpart is a direct translation of the same sentence, ensuring semantic equivalence across languages.
-The corresponding reference audios are synthesized using the OpenAI-TTS (\texttt{model=tts-1}, \texttt{voice=alloy}) and are used solely for speaker conditioning, while all speech generation is performed by CosyVoice~2 \citep{DBLP:journals/corr/abs-2412-10117}.

-In Stage III, high-quality motion-capture facial animation data are scarce, and existing public datasets typically contain only a few thousand samples with limited coverage of speech content and expressive variation.
-In contrast, NVIDIA Audio2Face-3D (an open-weights model) is trained on large-scale, professionally captured motion data using commercial-grade multi-view capture systems, enabling temporally coherent and anatomically realistic facial animation.
-Therefore, we adopt the state-of-the-art Audio2Face-3D model \citep{DBLP:journals/corr/abs-2508-16401} as a high-quality teacher to generate blendshape annotations as structured temporal supervision based on the Stage II speech data.
-Specifically, we uniformly sample 10K TTS samples from the Stage II samples, with an approximately balanced Chinese–English ratio of 1:1, and augment them with aligned facial blendshape sequences generated by Audio2Face-3D.